goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 {% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/applications.png" caption="Mamba applications in the first 6 months after its release." %}

 The above figure, which was helpfully sent to me by the hosts of [The Cognitive Revolution](https://www.cognitiverevolution.ai/) podcast, shows the breakdown of where Mamba was actually used after being published.
-Despite being motivated by and focusing on language modeling in the paper, the majority of its applications were actually in other modalities!<d-footnote>I don't work in computer vision, and part of me is unsure how much of Mamba's popularity there is just trend following 😜 but I've been told, at least, that SSMs work pretty well!</d-footnote>
+Despite being motivated by and focusing on language modeling in the paper, the majority of its applications were actually in other modalities!<d-footnote>I don't work in computer vision, and part of me is unsure how much of Mamba's popularity there is just trend following 😜 but I've been told, at least, that SSMs work pretty well!</d-footnote><d-footnote>Without giving away too much, I can also say that they are certainly [very powerful for audio](cartesia.ai) if used correctly.</d-footnote>
 I think this is probably related to the above explanation: it's very hard to find good "tokenizers" that provide meaning in data like time series, audio, and vision.
 And models that naturally compress, like SSMs, may have an advantage in inductive bias over Transformers.